MS Intune Integration Guide – How to integrate Microsoft Intune with Reftab

 Reftab can integrate with Microsoft Intune to populate your Reftab account with managed devices like Laptops and Desktops.
 Devices can be automatically checked out to users in Reftab.
 By doing so, you’ll have a convenient, single pane of glass to see all devices together in one application.

-Additionally, we recommend configuring SCIM provisioning first before setting Intune up:
+We recommend configuring SCIM provisioning before enabling the Intune integration:

 Best practice:

-- Ensure any existing Intune device in Reftab have the appropriate fields.
+2. Ensure any existing Intune device in Reftab have a serial number value.

 This approach provides the most accurate and automated user-to-device relationships in Reftab.